Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 ## Considerations for using the PublishedApi annotation

-Kotlin allows inline functions to be a part of your library’s API.
+Kotlin allows inline functions to be a part of your library's API.
 Calls to these functions will be inlined into the client code written by your users.
 This can introduce compatibility issues, so these functions are not allowed to call non-public-API declarations.

 If you need to call an internal API of your library from an inlined public function, you can do so by annotating it with [`@PublishedApi`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-published-api/).